erdanielli/spring-boot-graceful-shutdown/README.md

 ### Limitations

-1. Only servlet based runtime is supported (reactive runtime is on the way...);
+1. Only servlet-based runtime is supported;
-2. Undertow is preferred, but Tomcat is also supported (see _Caveats_ below);
+2. Undertow is preferred, Tomcat is also supported (see _Caveats_ below);
 3. No Jetty support yet.

 ### Caveats